 The Viennese are lovely, as I leave them on the street behind me, but I thought this was a city!
 I want constant chatter and 24/7 corner stores.
 A fight in the street just to prove the city is alive, breathing, and bleeding.
 But Vienna doesn’t breathe; it sighs, blowing low clouds over its streets and turning time at half speed.

 The air is warm, a humid embrace.
 The sun pierces through constant clouds until the next fever break.
 The rain never lasts more than fifteen minutes, though it does chill my skin and mark the windows with its tiny universes.

-My AirBnB did not have Wi-Fi.
-Thrice, I searched for Vienna coffee shops equipped with outlets and Wi-Fi, pulling out my laptop only to be told that laptops were not allowed.
+My AirBnB does not have Wi-Fi.
+Thrice, I have searched for Vienna coffee shops equipped with outlets and Wi-Fi, pulling out my laptop only to be told that laptops were not allowed.
 What?

 They said talk, just sit here, sip your hot coffee slow.
 But I don’t speak that language, or German for that matter.

-Yet, I was in a foreign country!
-How could I complain when I am not in America?
+Yet, I am in a foreign country!
+How can I complain when I am not in America?
 My biggest problem is a lack of internet and nightlife; it could certainly be worse.
 I took this nine-day pill as an exercise of patience and leisure.
 A challenge, but a simple one.

 Taking to my task, I walked for hours a day, gazed at monuments and cathedrals, read four books, and drank too many red wine spritzers- my new drink of choice for the bubbles and to make the wine last longer on my lips.

 I could pass the time like this, but, I wanted more.
 I wanted something new to look forward to each day.
 Something to stamp each sun with distinction.